 For one, even though 1,900 stone tools were found in this cave site, not one human bone or piece of DNA was discovered.
 This is puzzling.
 People probably lived in this area for thousands of years.
 You'd think there would be some human remains found.

-Secondly, this cave is in Central Mexico.
+Secondly, this cave—Chiquihuite Cave—is in central Mexico.
 That's pretty far south.
 So why haven't we found any evidence of ancient civilizations throughout Canada or the United States that date back this long?
 After all, if humans crossed at the Bering Strait, they would've had to pass through there to reach Mexico!
 So where are they?

 The truth?
 From dinosaur remains to human artifacts, discovering evidence of history takes luck and effort.
 There's almost certainly fossils and relics to be found.
 It is only a matter of time.
 But whatever the truth is, it's incredible to think just how long Indigenous people have been living on these lands.